Tagline: Welcome to the future. Where punishment is the ultimate crime.

 Budget: $8,000,000 (estimated)

 As an action star, Christopher Lambert will always be remembered as something as an also-ran.
 Sure, he achieved notable, short-lived fame starring alongside Sean Connery in fantasy blockbuster Highlander (1986), but other than that, how many of his 86 credited acting roles can you recall?
+You could probably count them on one hand.
 The fact is, Lambert almost has ‘the look’ to succeed in the notoriously shallow movie industry, but there is something lacking.
-He has a hint of the Steven Seagal about him, a touch of the Mel Gibson, but doesn’t quite possess that natural charisma to elevate him to the next level.
+He has a hint of the Steven Seagal, a touch of the Mel Gibson, but doesn’t quite possess that natural charisma to elevate him to the next level.
 He is like a Frankenstein’s Monster of A-list actors; there are shades of something familiar and viable, but for some reason he doesn’t quite cut it.

 In Fortress, the ‘terrible’ factor is very much a part of the formula.
 The film looks great in an enchantingly cheap, wonderfully derivative fashion, featuring a cast of well-known B-movie stars who clearly relish in the whole cliché-ridden concept.
 But this isn’t your standard rabble of low-grade fodder.
 Gordon has a largely talented cast at his disposal, actors who are and have been capable of some rather admirable performances.
 Television mainstay Lincoln Kirkpatrick is essential as the prison’s wizened, Morgan Freeman-esque con, while Robocop‘s Kurtwood Smith steals the show as amoral prison director, Poe.
 Henry: Portrait of a Serial Killer‘s Tom Towles and 80s action stalwart Vernon Welles add prestige to proceedings as a pair of oppressive bullies who see the wisdom of our hero’s cod philosophies and decide to acquiesce for the greater good.
 Re-Animator‘s Jeffrey Combs also puts in a typically bizarre and frenetic performance as an almost unrecognisable tech geek with MacGyver level skills.